Show me something quieter…

 There is an intimacy and quietude as one is called to bear witness to earnest acts of abstraction.

 Currently based in Christchurch, painter Robin Neate has exhibited locally and nationally in both private and public institutions for several decades.
 Recent exhibitions include: Show Me Something Quieter (Melanie Roger Gallery, 2016 and Chambers 241, Christchurch, 2015), Spring 1883 (Sydney, 2015) There and Maybe (Hamish McKay, Wellington, 2015).
 Neate also exhibited in pioneering artist-run galleries including Teststrip (Auckland) and Cubism (Wellington).
 A arts writer in his own right, publications on Neate include ‘Show Me Something Quieter’ (Barbara Garrie, Greenstreet Publishing, 2015); ‘There and Maybe’ (Ilam Press, 2015) and ‘Robin Neate: I think I'll go on down to the Pacific and from there I'll improvise, Part II.
 Mono 1:1’ (Warren Feeney, Ilam Press, 2014).
 Neate has works in public and private collections throughout New Zealand and Australia.

 For additional information and a complete CV please contact the gallery.

-Robin Neate will have a solo exhibition with Melanie Roger Gallery in mid-2021.
+Robin Neate will have a solo exhibition with Melanie Roger Gallery in July 2023.